Simulating indefinite causal order with Rindler observers: Rindler observers

+Rindler observer with greater proper acceleration has {a} more curved worldline (closer to the Rindler horizon).
+Note also that, due to the presence of the Rindler horizon, Rindler observers in the R-wedge are causally disconnected from the ones in the L-wedge, meaning that they are unable to communicate with each other.

-Consider now two Rindler observers in the R-wedge, with different proper accelerations $\alpha_{1}$ and $\alpha_{2}$.
-Let the second one be more curved than the first one, that is, let $\alpha_{2}>\alpha_{1}$.
-A photon sent to the left from the source $S$, with spacetime coordinates $t_{s}=0$ and $x_{s}=x_{0}>0$, intersects worldlines of these Rindler observers at proper times $\tau_{1}$ and $\tau_{2}$, respectively (see Fig. 1 (right panel)).
-At $t=0$ both observers are closer to the origin than S. This implies that $\alpha_{2}x_{0}>\alpha_{1}x_{0}>1$.
+Consider now a pair of Rindler observers in the R-wedge, with different proper accelerations $\alpha_{1}$ and $\alpha_{2}$.
+Let the worldline of the second one be more curved.
+That is, let $\alpha_{1}<\alpha_{2}$.
+A photon sent to the left from the source $S$, located at $t_{s}=0$ and $x_{s}=x_{0}>0$, intersects worldlines of the {Rindler observers} at proper times $\tau_{1}$ and $\tau_{2}$, respectively (see Fig. 1 (right panel)).
+At $t=0$ both observers are closer to the origin than $S$, implying that $\alpha_{2}x_{0}>\alpha_{1}x_{0}>1$.
 This configuration has an interesting feature that will turn out to be important.
-Namely, given the values of $x_0$ and $\alpha_{1}$, there exists a \textit{unique} value for $\alpha_{2}$, defined as the non trivial solution ($\alpha_2\neq\alpha_1$) of the equation
+Namely, given the values of $x_0$ and $\alpha_{1}$, there exists \emph{a unique} value of $\alpha_{2}$, defined as the non trivial solution ($\alpha_2\neq\alpha_1$) of the equation

-for which $\tau_{1}=\tau_{2}$ (for details, see Appendix A).\\
+for which $\tau_{1}=\tau_{2}$ (for details, see Appendix A).

-\section{Indefinite causal order \textit{via} Rindler observers}
+\section{Indefinite causal order via Rindler observers}